onap/archived-appc/docs/APPC CDT Guide/APPC CDT Guide.rst

 template by adding or removing parameter names.

 To add a new parameter name, follow the steps in the Create a template from a "golden" configuration file section above.
-SYNCHRONIZE to add the new parameter to the name/value and parameter definition GUI.
+SYNCHRONIZE TEMPLATE PARAMETERS  to add the new parameter to the name/value and parameter definition GUI.

 To remove an existing parameter name, remove the parameter name (i.e.,
 ${name}) using the backspace key and replace with the static value.
-Then SYNCHRONIZE to remove the parameter from the name/value and parameter definition GUI.
+Then SYNCHRONIZE TEMPLATE PARAMETERS  to remove the parameter from the name/value and parameter definition GUI.

+If the available template has parameter names (as opposed to the golden configuration/ base config typically shared by VNF owners), you can upload that template and manually add the braces around the parameter names.
+Then click on SYNCHRONIZE TEMPLATE PARAMETERS to generate the PD file with source as Manual.

 Remember to use the SAVE and/or DOWNLOAD buttons on the Reference Data screen to preserve your work.